Feed Media Inc. Standard Terms and Conditions

 6.1 Mutual Representations and Warranties.
 Each party represents and warrants to the other party that: (i) it has the full corporate right, power, and authority to enter into this Agreement; (ii) the person entering into this Agreement on behalf of the party is authorized to do so; (iii) the execution and performance of the obligations and duties of this Agreement by such party, do not and will not violate any agreement to which such party is a party or by which it is otherwise bound; and (iv) when executed and delivered (whether in hard copy or electronically) by such party, this Agreement will constitute the legal, valid and binding obligation of such party, enforceable against such party in accordance with its terms.

-(a) the Site will comply with all applicable local, state, national and international laws and regulations.
+(a) the Site or app will comply with all applicable local, state, national and international laws and regulations.